Updated: Mar 3

 I've been paying on my student loans for over 10 years, so when I got the email last year that said "Congratulations, you have paid off 10% of your student loans."
 I was excited!
-Like yes, I making a dent in this loan.
+Like yes, I'm making a dent in this loan.
 But in the grand scheme of things, I had literally only paid about $1000 a year on those loans because of interest.
 My interest rate is 5.25% which isn't bad but to pay all that money over 10 years and only pay off 10%, it was depressing.
 For years I talked about dumping an additional $1000 a month here and there but other things were important; travel, arts and crafts, houses, etc.

 Paying off debt wasn't so much.
 As long as we had what needed and were making memories, I was cool with it.
 I would pay the credit cards all the way down and then use them again.
 It was a cycle that never ended.
 So when I saw The Budgetnista on Facebook say how she paid off her student loans on a teacher salary, I was intrigued.
 I was finally in the mindset of I'm really tired of paying these payments and well its time to really get serious.
 I watched a few of her videos and even bought the program that gave access to all of her resources.
 She has good stuff and I like her.
-But I didn't stop there, my research obsession moved to finding other folks that have paid off significant amounts of debt and to learn their process and find ways to make it work for me.
-Another great person to follow is The Budge Mom.
+But I didn't stop there, my research obsession moved to finding other folks that had paid off significant amounts of debt and to learn their process and find ways to make it work for me.
+Another great person to follow is The Budget Mom.
 She's a single mom, I'm not but the process is easy and works, that started posting videos of her debt payoff journey on IG and YouTube and then created a business.
 (Yes, they make a living off of helping people succeed financially.
 They were smart and I don't blame them!)

-So since September, I have made a very conscience effort to pay better attention to my relationship with money and some of the goals that have to be consumer debt free.
+So since September, I made a very conscience effort to pay better attention to my relationship with money and some of the goals to be consumer debt free.
 And what I mean by this is credit cards, student loans, car notes.
 (Right now is the perfect time to get ahead of all of your debt as plenty of companies are allowing you to pay later, just be careful with that).

 I was using USAA's budget tools to monitor my transactions and see where my husband and I were spending, but I needed a different way to visualize where my money was going AND to create a BUDGET!!!!
 A budget is a detailed accounting of your income and expenses each week, month or year.
 A lot of folks that I have talked with feel budgets are for poor people.
 Rich people don't need them, not realizing that budgets help everyone.
 Major corporations have budgets because they need to know what is coming in and what is going out.
 It just makes sense.

-Set Finance Goals - What are you ultimately trying to achieve?
+Set SMART Goals - What are you ultimately trying to achieve?
 Do you want to save for a house or get out of debt?
 Maybe you wanna save for a big family trip.
 Having a goal helps you stick to your budget and be successful.

 Monitor and stick to your budget - It does you no good to have a budget but not monitor to make sure you are staying on track.
 At first it seems hard, but once you get better at tracking and knowing where money is going you will start seeing results.